Table of Contents (click a link to jump to that section on this page)

 Type In Work

-To type in an Essay, students will click "Type in work."
+To type in an Extended Response, students will click "Type in work."
 They'll then type using familiar word-processing tools.

-When finished, they'll click Upload Work and see the message indicating their work has been submitted with the option to Delete and Replace.
-(There is no way to make edits once an essay has been submitted.)
+When finished, they'll click Upload Work and see the message indicating their work has been submitted with the option to Edit and Replace if needed.

 Draw Answer

 To draw an answer, students will click on "Draw Answer."
-They'll then draw using a pencil with five different line widths, an erasure, and several colors.
+They'll then draw using the "Pencil" option with five different line widths, an erasure, and several colors.

-When finished, they'll click "Upload Work" and see the message indicating their work has been submitted with the option to Delete and Replace.
-(There is no way to make edits once a drawing has been submitted.
+When finished, they'll click "Upload Work" and see the message indicating their work has been submitted with the option to Edit and Replace.

 Use Quadratic, Linear, and Exponential equation questions with an interactive graph for students to plot their answers.

-While griddable grading is planned for a future update of ALL In Learning, there is currently not an automatic griddable grading option.
-However, there is a simple workaround:
+While griddable grading is planned for a future update of ALL In Learning, currently we have a simple workaround:

 When creating your test in ALL In Learning, use the Short Answer question type for that question and input the correct answer.
-Students will each get a bubble sheet and a separate sheet (or sheets) with any griddables you want to use (ones you already had access to or found online, for example).
-When you grade, first scan the bubble sheet, and then click the "hand" icon next to the student's name to mark their griddable correct or incorrect while looking at their griddable sheet.
-See this section for more details on grading short answer questions.
+Students can use a separate hard copy sheet with the griddable grid needed.
+If part of a Bubble Sheet graded test, first scan the ALL In Learning bubble sheet, and then click the "hand" icon next to the student's name to mark their griddable correct or incorrect while examining their griddable sheet.
+See this section above for details on short answer questions.

 Hot Text questions require students to click the correct word or phrase in the text.
 Below are the steps for using the Hot Text question type.

-1. In the Authoring Tool, click Insert>Question>Hot Text.
+- In the Authoring Tool, click Insert > Question > Hot Text.

 Hot Spot questions require a student to select a particular point (or multiple points) in an image.
 Below are the steps for using the HotSpot question type.